Introduction

 Common Mistakes and Misunderstandings

 Another misunderstanding is the belief that area and perimeter (circumference) are directly comparable.
-While both are measurements related to a circle, area measures the space inside (in square units), while circumference measures the distance around the edge (in linear units).
+Also, while both are measurements related to a circle, area measures the space inside (in square units), while circumference measures the distance around the edge (in linear units).
 It's also important to note that the area formula only works for perfect circles - for other shapes like ellipses or irregular curves, different formulas and methods are required.

 FAQs